yuresko/templater/README.md

 ## What is it?

 A single-click solution for the creation of workflows!
 Using your Jamf Pro API credentials, the Jamf Pro Templater will take tested and up-to-date workflows stored on a server, and populate all items necessary for the specified workflow in your Jamf Pro!
-Templates can deploy workflows as basic as adding a Smart Group looking for Computers that have not checked in for 14 Days, or as complex as a full CIS workflow including benchmarks, remediation and reporting.
+Templates can deploy workflows as basic as adding a Smart Group looking for Computers that have not checked in for 14 days, or as complex as a full CIS workflow including benchmarks, remediation and reporting.
 One click can save you hours of work and testing (and human error), so why reinvent the wheel?!

 ## How it works?